JanOonk/bulkvideoconverter/README.md

 ## Installation

-Easiest way to get the ffmpeg (and bc) dependencies and even have hardware acceleration on your Synology NAS (if supported) is by running a Jellyfin docker container from `https://hub.docker.com/r/jellyfin/jellyfin`.
+Easiest way to get the ffmpeg dependencies and even have hardware acceleration on your Synology NAS (if supported) is by running a Jellyfin docker container from `https://hub.docker.com/r/jellyfin/jellyfin`.
 See next paragraph.
 Else you should install dependencies manually.

 1. `git clone https://github.com/JannemanDev/bulkvideoconverter.git`